Mormon Handcart Monument, Winter Quarters, Nebraska

 Arriving just in time for the Fall General Conference, Richards told the assembled faithful on October 5th:

-This Mormon Apostle was clueless.
-He severely reprimands a seasoned pioneer, who knew the dangers the emigrants faced by leaving so late in the season, for his lack of faith.
-He arrives in Salt Lake City and makes light of the late departure saying that the emigrants still crossing the plains may “expect to get cold fingers and toes.”
+This Mormon apostle was clueless.
+He severely reprimanded a seasoned pioneer, who knew the dangers the emigrants faced by leaving so late in the season, for his lack of faith.
+He arrived in Salt Lake City and made light of the late departure saying that the emigrants still crossing the plains may “expect to get cold fingers and toes.”

 Here are some quotes of the horrific tragedies that fell upon these poor innocent folks trusting in the false prophecies that nothing could “hinder or stay them,” and trusting in false apostles who were led by their own pride rather than by the Holy Spirit.

 “There was poor William Whittaker.
 He was in the tent with several others.
 He and his brother, John, occupied one part of the tent.
 In the other part another family was sleeping.
 There was a young woman sleeping and she was awakened by poor Brother Whittaker eating her fingers.
 He was dying with hunger and cold.
 He also ate the flesh of his own fingers that night.
 He died and was buried at Willow Springs before we left camp that morning.”
 (BYU Studies, Vol 37, Number 1, 1997-98, p.
 46)

 The suffering and tragedy these people experienced is heartbreaking.